orjwan98/JS2019/Execution context and the execution stack.md

-# what is an execution context?
+# What is an execution context?

 All JavaScript code needs to run in an environment, and that environment is called **The Execution Context**.
 You can imagine the Execution Context as a box, a container, or a wrapper which stores variables and a place in which our code is evaluated and executed.